sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedaH/yajurvedaH/kapiShThalakaThasaMhitA.md

 Ṛgveda, in as much as the signs of the anudātta and svarita are respectively a horizontal line below and a perpendicular line above the syllable.
 The udātta is left unmarked.
 But it is only in adhyāyas I-III and XXV-XXIX, 7 that both the anudātta and svarita are fairly regularly marked.
 In adhy.
 IV-VIII the svarita is marked only here and there, while from adhy.
 XXIX, 8 onwards only the anudātta immediately preceding the accented syllable is marked.
 In adhy.
-XXVIII and XXIX a small circle underneath the syllable has sometimes been used to denote a secondary [svarita—](# "Cf, Schroeder's article on the accentuation of Kāṭh.mss. in Z.D.M.G. vol. 49, p.
-157.")
+XXVIII and XXIX a small circle underneath the syllable has sometimes been used to denote a secondary svarita—[^7]

 [TABLE]

+[^7]: "Cf, Schroeder's article on the accentuation of Kāṭh.mss. in Z.D.M.G. vol. 49, p.
+157."